-The closest golf course to our hotel is the gorgeous University Park Country Club.
+One of the favorite golf course to our hotel guests is the gorgeous University Park Country Club.
 With 27 beautiful holes, it caters to golfers of all skill levels.
 It’s consistently voted one of the best golf courses in the Sarasota region, and for good reason.

 Links on Longboat is the newest golf course.
 It had an overhaul in 2014, with a design by Ron Garl.
 It has over 6,700 yards of beautiful greenery and natural wildlife, along with superior ocean views.
 Links on Longboat holds a par of 71 but has five different tees to accommodate a variety of levels.